Pongal or Makar Sankranthi – harvest festival

 Mattu Pongal is celebrated on the third day, as the name say (Mattu means Cow or Bull), so this day is for the cattle, as they help farmers in multiple ways for agriculture.
 Once Cows and Bulls are bathed sandalwood and turmeric is applied on their heads with their horns colored in red, yellow and blue.
 Flower garland are also worn on their neck.
 Once the prayer gets over, cows are fed with pongal before anyone else eats them.
 This is practiced in villages of Tamil nadu till date.

 I feel this game has to be supported and better educated because then few people shall breed better Indian bulls and maintain the genes of area specific breed, lesser and lesser people are interested in breeding bulls, because of the expenses and risk of keeping a bull.
 Here I don’t support the torture of animals.
-Breaking or pulling their tails, Bulls are amazingly strong, agile and flexible, check the last part in this video
+Breaking or pulling their tails, Bulls are amazingly strong, agile and flexible.

 Most bulls don’t get hurt, also breeders who want strong animals normally don’t starve or beat the bulls, I feel it is any-day better than people talking about protecting animals against torture and on the other hand eating beef and non-vegetarian foods.